Hamptons 'builder to the stars' among those feared dead in plane crash off Long Island

 (CNN)A prominent builder, known for erecting mansions in the Hamptons for wealthy celebrities, was aboard a small plane that crashed off the coast of Long Island on Saturday.

-East Hampton Police say Bernard Krupinski, 70, his wife Bonnie Krupinski, 70, their grandson William Maerove, 22, and pilot John Dollard, 47, were on the plane when it crashed.
+East Hampton Police say Bernard Krupinski, 70, his wife Bonnie Krupinski, 70, their grandson William Maerov, 22, and pilot John Dollard, 47, were on the plane when it crashed.

 Krupinski, a East Hampton native, was a well-known businessman who built luxury homes for Martha Stewart and Billy Joel and Christie Brinkley, among others, according to his website.
 A 1992 New York Times profile called him "Contractor to the Stars."